9V1KG/hass-openwebrx/README.md

 It will then appear as a binary sensor with status *on*, when connected, and *off*, when offline.
 In the file `rest.yaml` modify `binary_sensor.webrx_lan` under `availability:` according to the name of the binary sensor for your webrx.

+### Homeassistant and OpenWebRX+ MQTT integration

+Information from the OpenWebRX is passed to Homeassistant using a MQTT broker.
+Therefore you need a running MQTT broker (*e.g.* Mosquitto) and you need to install the Homeassistant MQTT integration.
+There is easy to find information about the installation available in the web.
+It is also necessary to configure OpenWebRXs MQTT settings.
+You need to note down the MQTT broker address, port, username and password (if any).

+## Installation procedure

+### OpenWebRX settings

+Go to OpenWebRX settings.
+Under *Settings/Spotting and Reporting* scroll down to *MQTT settings*.
+Tick *Enable publishing reports to MQTT* and fill in *Broker address*, *Username* and *Password*.
+We leave *Client ID* and *MQTT topic* as default.

-## Homeassistant
+### Homeassistant configuration

+Add the `rest.yaml`, `mqtt.yaml` and `template.yaml` files to your hass configuration directory, **or**modify and append your existing rest, mqtt and template yaml files with the corresponding sensor definitions from the yaml files in the repository.

-You need to reload the yaml configuration.
-Go to *Developer tools > YAML* and look for **REST ENTITIES AND NOTIFY SERVICES** and **MANUALLY CONFIGURED MQTT ENTITIES**.
-Click on them to reload.
+You then need to reload the yaml configuration.
+Go to *Developer tools > YAML* and look for **REST ENTITIES AND NOTIFY SERVICES**  and **MANUALLY CONFIGURED MQTT ENTITIES** and **TEMPLATE ENTITIES** Click on them to reload.
 You should then be able to find the new sensors under *Developer tools > states*.
+The following entities should be available:
+#### MQTT sensors
+* sensor.openwebrx_ft8
+* sensor.openwebrx_rx
+#### Rest sensors
+* sensor.openwebrx_users
+* sensor.openwebrx_version
+#### Template sensors
+* sensor.webrx_ft8_callsign
+* sensor.webrx_ft8_min_ago
+* sensor.webrx_rx_source
+* sensor.sdr_connected
+#### Ping (ICMP) sensors
+* binary_sensor.webrx_lan
+The name of the Ping sensor depends on the name you gave in the ping integration.

 ## Note
 Under development.